Menkaura81/Anyshift/README.md

 TOKYO XTREME RACER 3 pcsx2

 Tested with pcsx2 1.6.0 and PAL version of the game.
 Support force feedback but you have to select Logitech Driving Force in the usb plugin, nor Logitech DFPro.

-You have to set your keys in the gamepad control setup of the emulator:
+You have to set your keys in the USB Wheel control setup of the emulator:

     - L1 = Downshift (Default key s)
     - R1 = Upshift (Default key z)